matbun/matbun.github.io/_pages/about.md

 I am currently working in Huawei's [AI4Sec](https://ai4sec.net/) team, part of the Munich Research Center, as a Cyber-security Data Scientist.

 My long-term career goal is to participate in the development of useful, safe, and democratic AI, joining the best research-oriented companies -- like [DeepMind](https://www.deepmind.com/) and [OpenAI](https://openai.com/), to mention a few.
-Therefore, I am currently looking for a PhD position that could increase my chances of working for such companies.
+Therefore, I am currently looking for a PhD position that could give me the chance to bring outstanding contributions to the development of AI.